WillBooster/willbooster-configs/projects/eslint-config/README.md

 # eslint-config

-A ESLint config file for my repositories.
+A ESLint config file for my repositories using TypeScript.
 You need to do the following command to install peer dependencies.

 ```